 How much will WS Link Extension reduce congestion?

 Answer: Light rail has not been shown to reduce congestion significantly in Seattle or elsewhere.
 Sound Transit's own studies predicted that light rail to Northgate would not change rush hour traffic, which turned out to be correct.
-As former Sound Transit CEO, Joni Ernst said, “We’ve never said we will reduce congestion.”
+As former Sound Transit CEO, Joni Earl said, “We’ve never said we will reduce congestion.”

 Cities like St. Louis, MO, and Portland, OR, have not seen a reduction in congestion, either.
 Nor have they seen other promised benefits.
 Read about their experiences here.
 A more recent report from Clark County, OR, is a cautionary tale on multiple fronts.

 How many car trips over the West Seattle bridge will WS Link replace each day?